Saggarwal9/Illumio_TakeHome/README.md

 * For each hashtable, I could have multiple worker threads.
 I could concurrently add IP's belonging to distinct port by making a thread acquire lock for the corresponding port's Trie, and then inserting the new IP (Similar to what I did in MapReduce infrastructure).
 In worst case, the run-time increases due to scheduler interrupts.
 In best case, it would **SIGNIFICANTLY** cut down the run-time.

 # Team
-I find both Platform and Policy team interesting and would be equally interested in either.
+I find both the Platform and Policy team equally interesting and would like to be considered for both.
 However, if I have to rank:
 1) Platform team.
 2) Policy team.